menchelab/CartoGRAPHs/README.md

 At the moment the code can be run using Jupyter Notebook/Lab and will soon be available as a python package.
 The main script for producing Layouts for the Protein-Protein Interaction Network (*homo sapiens* or *saccharomyces cerevisiae*) is entitled "cartographs_main.ipynb" with the python functions included in "cartographs_main.py".
+Input files essential to run the scripts can be downloaded
+<a href="https://drive.google.com/file/d/1_FR-It9-h9ZZ1Pn-ErwGqxxIlMCHG_54/view?usp=sharin" target="_blank">here</a>.

-Input files essential to run the scripts can be downloaded [here](https://drive.google.com/file/d/1_FR-It9-h9ZZ1Pn-ErwGqxxIlMCHG_54/view?usp=sharing) and shall be unpacked in the location of the jupyter notebook.
+[here](https://drive.google.com/file/d/1_FR-It9-h9ZZ1Pn-ErwGqxxIlMCHG_54/view?usp=sharing) and shall be unpacked in the location of the jupyter notebook.

 A web-based application will be available to the public soon.